Nickolaus-Jackoski/Naive-Bayes-Email-Classifier/README.md

 # Naive Bayes Email Classifier

 ## General Project Description
-This repository hosts my academic project where I've developed a Naive Bayes classifier for email classification into two categories: spam and ham (non-spam).
+A Naive Bayes classifier for email classification into two categories: spam and ham (non-spam).
 The project is focused on understanding and implementing the principles of probabilistic classification using Naive Bayes algorithms.
 The classifier is trained on a dataset of pre-classified emails, learning the distinction between spam and ham based on word frequencies.

 ## How to Run the Program